How Robust is Neural Machine Translation to Language Imbalance in Multilingual Tokenizer Training?: Bilingual Experiments

 \paragraph{Translations.} We conduct English-centric bilingual translations in 14 directions: en-tl, tl-en, en-is, is-en, en-da, da-en, en-id, id-en, en-ta, ta-en, en-el, el-en, en-zh, zh-en.
 We train one translation model for each direction.

 \paragraph{Variables.} For each translation direction, we have the following controlled, independent, and dependent variables:

-\emph{Controlled variables} \begin{itemize} \item Tokenizer training data: We use the same monolingual data as \textsc{Flores}101 \cite{DBLP:journals/corr/abs-2106-03193}.
+\emph{Controlled variables} \begin{itemize} \item Tokenizer training data: We use the same monolingual data as \textsc{Flores}101 \citep{DBLP:journals/corr/abs-2106-03193}.
 The total monolingual data sizes of each language are listed in Table~\ref{tab:lang}.
-We sample from these monolingual datasets to get the desired tokenizer training data size.\footnote{To minimize sampling influence, we shuffle each monolingual dataset once and then always sample the first X sentences.} \item Tokenizer parameters: We use SentencePiece model (SPM) with unigram LM algorithm \citep{kudo2018subword, kudo2018sentencepiece}.
-We set vocabulary size as 5K,\footnote{We set vocabulary size as 5K because it resembles a multilingual setting: \textsc{Flores}101 uses a 256K vocabulary for 101 languages -- 2.5K tokens per language on average.} total training data size as 2M, and character coverage as 0.99995 (or 0.995 when Chinese is involved). \item Translation training data: Similarly, we use the same parallel data as \textsc{Flores}101 \cite{DBLP:journals/corr/abs-2106-03193} (data sizes are in Table~\ref{tab:lang}). \item Translation evaluation data: We evaluate on \textsc{Flores}101 \cite{DBLP:journals/corr/abs-2106-03193} dev sets and report results on its devtest sets. \item Translation model: Transformer \citep{vaswani2017attention} with 12-layer encoder and 12-layer decoder (Transformer 12-12). \item Model training and testing hyper-parameters: Adam optimizer \citep{kingma2015adam}, learning rate = 0.001, and beam size = 5.
+We sample from these monolingual datasets to get the desired tokenizer training data size.\footnote{To minimize sampling influence, we shuffle each monolingual dataset once and then always sample the first X sentences.} We keep the total tokenizer training data size as 2M, which contains $x$\% English data and $1-x$\% data of the other language. \item Tokenizer parameters: We use SentencePiece model (SPM) with unigram LM algorithm \citep{kudo2018subword, kudo2018sentencepiece}.
+We set vocabulary size as 5K,\footnote{We set vocabulary size as 5K because (1) a small vocab size makes the ``competition'' between languages more ``fierce'' and thus makes it easier to show the problem of language imbalance, and (2) it resembles a multilingual setting: \textsc{Flores}101 uses a 256K vocabulary for 101 languages -- 2.5K tokens per language on average.} total training data size as 2M, and character coverage as 0.99995 (or 0.995 when Chinese is involved because Chinese has a richer character set). \item Translation training data: We also use the same parallel data as \textsc{Flores}101 \citep{DBLP:journals/corr/abs-2106-03193} (data sizes are in Table~\ref{tab:lang}).
+As mentioned above, we do not change this model training data across different experiments.
+And following previous works (Section~\ref{sec:related_multi}), we always use temperature sampling with $S=0.2$ for model training. \item Translation evaluation data: We evaluate on \textsc{Flores}101 \citep{DBLP:journals/corr/abs-2106-03193} dev sets and report results on its devtest sets. \item Translation model: Transformer \citep{vaswani2017attention} with 12-layer encoder and 12-layer decoder (Transformer 12-12). \item Model training and testing hyper-parameters: Adam optimizer \citep{kingma2015adam}, learning rate = 0.001, and beam size = 5.
 See more implementation details in~\ref{app:implement}.